ringo/ringojs/README.txt

     helma apps/demo/main.js

-If you run a script that is contained in Helma's module path you can also use the simpler abstract module name instead of the file name:
+If you run a script that is contained in Helma's module path you can also use the simpler abstract module name instead of the file name.
+For example, to run the helma test suite:

     helma test/all

+To create a new web application, use the admin/create script.
+This will copy an simple skeleton app to the location you define.
+You can pass the application directory as command line argument, or the script will prompt you for it.

+    helma admin/create [appdir]

 Run helma with the -h or --help switch to get more information about available command line options.
 For example, the -i or --interactive option allows you